MarcuSpade/cfw500_modbus/README.md

      git clone https://github.com/MarcuSpade/cfw500_modbus.git
 ### Install dependencies:

-The package depends on rclpy, std_msgs, and pymodbus.
+The package depends on `rclpy`, `std_msgs`, `pymodbus` and `pyserial`.
 You can install the necessary dependencies using:

     pip install pymodbus
+    pip install pyserial

 And then install ROS 2 dependencies by building the workspace: